paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 After linear approximation of the demand, supply and cost functions (2), (3) and (7), the objective function (1) is quadratic in D, S, Y and T. The equilibrium in a given year is calculated by solving a quadratic optimization problem with linear constraints.
 The solution is computed with the ... solver (QUELLE).
 A current version of the TiMBA software together with calibrated input data set (scenario_input) are available here:  https://github.com/TI-Forest-Sector-Modelling/TiMBA

 [comment]: <> (CM: Satz zur Validierung)
 TiMBA was subject of an extensive validation process which was designed to assure the quality and functionality of the model.
-More information about the valiation steps and results will be published seperatly and following soon.
+More information about the valiation process and results will be published seperatly and following soon.

 ## Validation